-The external validation study evaluating the performance of Models A and B within a U.S. cohort of women presenting in the first trimester for prenatal care with singleton pregnancies at one of four centers in Baltimore, Maryland, was identified as the most likely to provide results applicable to U.S. prenatal care patients.
-99 Of these two models, Model B had better discrimination and detection and had also been developed in a U.S. population by Odibo and colleagues.
-124 Model B used clinical history, placental protein 13 (PP-13), pregnancy associated plasma protein A (PAPP-A), and the mean artery pulsatility index (c=0.86) to predict preeclampsia- required delivery before 34 weeks' gestation.
-It was validated with a smaller subset of the available cohort (n=871; 29% of the 2,969 women in the external validation cohort) because not all women had data on one of the serum markers needed for the model.
-Model B was initially developed and internally validated in a cohort of women presenting for aneuploidy screening, where discrimination and detection were similar to the external validation results.
-124 attending aneuploidy screening (n=3,014), where only 12 cases of early preeclampsia occurred.
-In that cohort, discrimination was high (c statistic, 0.93 [95% CI, 0.92 to 0.94]) as was the detection (91.7% [95% CI, 61.5 to 98.6]), but the PPV was low (3.6).
-Model A also was evaluated in an observational study occurring alongside the Australian external validation cohort study to assess the impact of using the model to assign women to low-dose aspirin prophylaxis.
-118
+The external validation study evaluating the performance of Models A and B within a U.S. cohort of women with singleton pregnancies presenting in the first trimester for prenatal care at one of four centers in Baltimore, MD, was identified as the most likely to provide results applicable to U.S. prenatal care patients.99 Of these two models, Model B had better discrimination and detection and had also been developed in a U.S. population by Odibo et al.122 Model B used clinical history, placental protein 13, pregnancy-associated plasma protein A, and the mean artery pulsatility index (c-statistic, 0.86) to predict preeclampsia-required delivery before 34 weeks' gestation.
+It was validated with a smaller subset of the available cohort (n=871; 29% of the serum markers needed for the model.
+Model B was initially developed and internally validated in a cohort of women presenting for aneuploidy screening, where discrimination and detection were similar to the external validation results.122

-Model A was the only risk tool externally validated in more than one setting. ^{99,100} In the U.S. cohort validation study, discrimination was moderate (c statistic, 0.80 [95% CI, 0.71 to 0.89]) and the detection (52%) and PPV (4.2) were low based on 29 cases (1% incidence).
-The same model was externally validated in the Australian cohort of women with singleton pregnancies
+Model A was the only risk tool externally validated in more than one setting.^{99,100} In the U.S. cohort validation study, discrimination was moderate (c-statistic, 0.80 [95% CI, 0.71 to 0.89]) and the detection (52%) and PPV (4.2%) were low based on 29 cases (1% incidence).
+The same model was externally validated in the Australian cohort of women with singleton pregnancies attending aneuploidy screening (n=3,014), where only 12 cases of early-onset preeclampsia occurred.100 In that cohort, discrimination was high (c-statistic, 0.93 [95% CI, 0.92 to 0.94]), as was the detection (91.7% [95% CI, 61.5 to 98.6]), but the PPV was low (3.6%).
+Model A was also evaluated in an observational study occurring alongside the Australian external validation cohort study to assess the impact of using the model to assign women to low-dose aspirin prophylaxis.118

-High discrimination was seen for Model C when validated in a small Norwegian cohort of nulliparous women.
-The model was used to predict any preeclampsia requiring delivery before 37 weeks gestation (c statistic, 0.94 [95% CI, 0.86 to 1.00]).
-There were five cases of early preeclampsia requiring delivery (incidence 0.9%).
+High discrimination was seen for Model C when validated in a small Norwegian cohort of nulliparous women.101 The model was used to predict any preeclampsia requiring delivery before 37 weeks' gestation (c-statistic, 0.94 [95% CI, 0.86 to 1.00]).
+There were five cases of early-onset preeclampsia requiring delivery (0.9% incidence).
 Detection was 80 percent and the PPV was 6.8 percent.
-Model D and Model E used clinical history and uterine Doppler measures to detect lateronset preeclampsia; when validated with a small Italian cohort they had good to excellent discrimination, with detection of 85 percent and 74 percent, and PPVs of 39.3 and 36.3, respectively.
-121,129
+Models D and E used clinical history and uterine Doppler measures to detect later-onset preeclampsia; when validated with a small Italian cohort, they had good to excellent discrimination, with detection of 85 and 74 percent and PPVs of 39.3 and 36.3 percent, respectively.^{123,127}